Scalable Distributed Nonlinear Control Under Flatness-Preserving Coupling: Conclusion

 \section{Conclusion}

 We proposed a distributed controller for networks of flat, pure-feedback systems under dynamic coupling.
 We identified a class of lower-triangular couplings that preserve the flatness for the joint system and allow the joint flatness diffeomorphism to be explicitly constructed.
 We analyzed and exploited the sparsity pattern of the flatness diffeomorphism to design distributed controllers under communication constraints.
 We validated the framework in simulation for planar quadrotors coupled by downwash drag, showing that our flatness-based distributed controller achieves accurate tracking.
-Future work includes hardware experiments as well as relaxing the lower-triangular constraints on flatness-preserving couplings.
+Future work includes hardware experiments as well, relaxing the lower-triangular constraints on flatness-preserving couplings, \rewrite{}{and incorporating adaptive control techniques to reject disturbances that arise from inaccuracies in approximate coupling models \citep{join2024flatness}}.

 \ifniceformat \else \fi

 \ifniceformat [1]{